Azure-Samples/java-on-azure-examples/storage/create/README.md

 ## Create the Azure Storage Account

-To create the Azure Storage Account use the following command line:
+To create the Azure Storage Account use the following command lines:

 ```shell
   export STORAGE_ACCOUNT_NAME=storage$RANDOM